MineFrostID/osu-request-bot/README.md

 ## Preparation
 Here's a list of all software that needs to be installed before you download the bot.

-1. Software to install:
+A. Software to install:
    * [Streamer.bot](https://streamer.bot/)
    * [node.js](https://nodejs.org/en/download/prebuilt-installer)

-2. Installation
+B. Installation
    1. Streamer.bot
       1. Download Streamer.bot [here](https://streamer.bot/)
       2. Open the software, go to: